Sam-Jeston/JustCI/README.md

 The CI platform should:
   * Run all jobs within Docker containers
-  * Cache docker build layers for faster build times jobs that run Docker build commands
+  * Cache docker build layers for faster build times for jobs that run Docker build commands
   * Be incredibly easy to start using.
 (AMIs, install and boot scripts etc)
   * Have Github webhook support